DexKit/trading-bot/README.md

     minBuyUnit: 3
     minIntervalSeconds: 300
     maxIntervalSeconds: 600
+    slippagePercentage: 0.01
 ```

 Bot will perform a trade between 5 to 10 minutes worth at medium 7 usd dollares, with this amount it can generate, medium 5 to 10 trades per hour which gives us around 50 dollares per hour, in a day it will be around 1000 usd.
+Bot in each trade will accept a max 1% slippage on the trade.
 This is just an example, bot could be tunned to give more volume, but is recommended not add much volume than necessary, 1000 USD is already enough to be listed on most trackers and keep always your token up to date in terms of pricing.

 Now before run the bot you need to send native coin to pay gas, and base and quote tokens to the bot.
 We recommend around 3 to 5 times the maxAmounts defined in each side.